thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/config.md

 * TOC
 {:toc}

-This guide will help you become familiar with ThingsBoard MQTT Broker configuration files and parameters.
+This guide will help you become familiar with TBMQ configuration files and parameters.
-We **strongly recommend** configuring the MQTT Broker using environment variables.
+We **strongly recommend** configuring TBMQ using environment variables.
 This way, you won't need to merge the configuration files when a new platform release arrives.

 The list of available configuration parameters and corresponding environment variables can be found [here](#configuration-parameters).